Monicasalas604/MediaVault/README.md

 MediaVault is a personal media tracking application developed in Python that allows users to manage and organize their books, movies, and TV series in a single watchlist.

-The project follows Object-Oriented Programming principles and includes a Streamlit frontend, a Flask API backend, SQLite database integration, automated tests, and distributable Python packages.
+The project follows Object-Oriented Programming principles and includes a Streamlit frontend, a Flask API backend, SQLite database integration, automated testing, and distributable Python packages.

 ---

-## Features
+# Features

-### Add Media Items
+## Add Media Items

 Users can add: